-Belts, harnesses, lifeline, lanyards, buckles, joints, D-ring, etc. should be checked for weak points, washed regularly and kept
+Belts, Safety Harness harnesses, lifeline, lanyards, buckles, joints, D-ring, etc. should be checked for weak points, washed regularly and kept

-I hope you understand the facts about PPE (PERSONAL PROTECTIVE EQUIPMENT). if you have any daut regarding this article please comment below.
-If you like this article please share it to your HSE friends.
+I hope you understand the facts about PPE (PERSONAL PROTECTIVE EQUIPMENT). if you have any doubts regarding this article please comment below.
+If you like this article please share it with your HSE friends.